• Skip to primary navigation

 However, Beaubleu doesn’t have much history yet.
 It started with a Parisian designer named Nicolas Ducoudert Pham.
 He launched a Kickstarter campaign in 2017 with the brand’s very first collection — the B01.
 From inception, Pham’s watches have had the distinctive characteristics which eventually became a trademark of Beaubleu.

-the Beaubleu Vitruve Date
+Beaubleu Vitruve Date Review: Something a Little Different-2

 It only took three years to shake things up a bit and come up with a new line, the Union.
 Now, you can pre-order a watch from their newest collection — called Vitruve.